 I did find these muffins to be quite sweet and will probably cut the sugar down from 3/4 cup to 1/2 cup the next time I make them.

+I actually didn’t like the “sugar snow” on the top.
+I’d omit that next time.
 I used frozen wild blueberries and regular muffin cups so I did spray the top of the pan with cooking spray.
 The muffins were easy to lift out.